ddnet-insta/ddnet-insta/README.md

 + `godmode` Removes damage
 + `rainbow` Toggle rainbow skin on or off
 + `force_ready` Sets a player to ready (when the game is paused)
++ `chat` Send a message in chat bypassing all mute features
 + `shuffle_teams` Shuffle the current teams
 + `swap_teams` Swap the current teams
 + `swap_teams_random` Swap the current teams or not (random chance)